madgamer98/lichcraft2/README.md

 - 08 August 2011 - Claviticus published Patch Beta 2, but it's unclear whether abot's scripts have been implemented or not

 IKilledTheDevil
-- uploaded the mod to the nexus for ease of access once the orignal page went down.
+- Uploaded the mod to the nexus for ease of access once the orignal page went down.
 Saving the mod from being lost to time.

 <hr />